JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 #### Use the tab to autocomplete

-The cool thing about the REPL is that it’s interactive.
+The cool thing about the REPL is that it's interactive.

 As you write your code, if you press the `tab` key the REPL will try to autocomplete what you wrote to match a variable you already defined or a predefined one.